localstack/localstack-blog.github.io/content/2024-08-12-ephemeral-instances/index.md

 ### Adding resources to a Running Instance

-The easiest way to add and manage services running on your ephemeral instance is via the web app.
+The easiest way to add and manage resources running on your ephemeral instance is via the web app.
 Once the instance is finished booting up, you should see it listed under your LocalStack Instances on the left hand sidebar and also listed on the ephemeral instances page you've started it from.

 ![the running instance in the navigation](running-instance.png)

-If you choose the resource browser, you can add any of the services supported on your account to the running instance.
+If you choose the resource browser, you can add any of the resources supported on your account to the running instance.
 For example, click on S3 and then, on the subsequent page, choose **Create**.
 You'll need to complete the bucket details via the form.
 At a minimum, choose a canned Access Control List (ACL) and a name.
 Once you submit the form, you should see your bucket created on the ephemeral instance.

 To manually upload resources into the bucket, you'll need the instance URL located at the top of the page.